Downtown Pomeroy Historic District: Description

 and shipping center of Garfield County."
 Pomeroy grew in the 1870s when dryland wheat farming took off and further in 1886 when a railroad arrived and the town became the Garfield County seat.
 It is notable for its "excellent collection of primarily commercial buildings" dating from the 1880s to the 1950s.

+The district was listed on the NFHP August 21, 2003.